ocaml/merlin/README.md

 Next steps
 ==========

-To use Merlin with a multi-file project, it is necessary to have a [.merlin](https://github.com/ocaml/merlin/wiki/project-configuration) file.
+To use Merlin with a multi-file project, it is necessary to have a [.merlin](https://github.com/ocaml/merlin/wiki/project-configuration) file unless your project is built using dune.

 Read more in the [wiki](https://github.com/ocaml/merlin/wiki) to learn how to make full use of Merlin in your projects.